userfrosting/learn/pages/03.installation/02.environment/03.native/docs.md

 ---
 [plugin:content-inject](/modular/_update5.0)

 If you already have a local environment and you're familiar with tools like **composer**, this page will guide you in installing UserFrosting on your existing local environment.
-If you're don't already have a local environment set up, or you don't want to install the required software natively, you may instead want to consider setting up [Homestead](/installation/environment/homestead) as a pre-configured virtual environment.
+If you're don't already have a local environment set up, or you don't want to install the required software natively, you may instead want to consider setting up [Homestead](/installation/environment/homestead) or [Docker]() as a pre-configured virtual environment.

 ## Environment